 In the course of conducting this assessment key information needs were identified.
-See draft table Appendix 3
+See draft table Appendix IV.

-- Data, inventories and monitoring on Nature and drivers of change
+- Data, inventories and monitoring on nature and the drivers of change

 - Gaps on biomes and units of analysis

 - Taxonomic gaps

 - NCP-related gaps

-- Links between nature, nature's contributions to people and drivers with respect to targets and goals
+- Dinks between nature, nature's contributions to people and drivers with respect to targets and goals

-- Integrated scenarios, and modelling studies
+- Integrated scenarios and modelling studies

 - Potential policy approaches

-- Indigenous Peoples and local communities
+- Indigenous peoples and local communities